FactoryXCode/MfPack/MfPack/Samples/DuckingMediaPlayer/readme.md

-Ducking Media Player
+# Ducking Media Player
-Version: X 3.0.0
+Version: X 3.0.1
-Enigma release.
+Enigma release #5.

 Description:
   This sample implements a simple media player that responds to